ClouDesire/docusaurus/docs/onboarding.md

 ##### Adding Custom Metrics to a Syndicated Application

-For [Syndicated Applications](syndication.md#syndicated-applications-6), you need to access to the product editing page and go to the “_Metric_” tab.
+For [Syndicated Applications](syndication.md), you need to access to the product editing page and go to the “_Metric_” tab.

-To find the “_Metric_” tab go to [marketplace.cloudesire.com](https://marketplace.cloudesire.com), select “log-in” at the top right corner  of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
+To find the “_Metric_” tab go to your personal Control Panel.
 You will be able to access the “_Catalog_” from the menu on the left.
 Then you need to select the product you want to add custom metrics to, click on it, select “Edit” and go to the “_Metrics_” section.

 In the following picture you can see an example of a “_Metrics_” section.